banderlog/opencv-python-inference-engine/README.md

 ### Versioning

-First 3 letters are the version of OpenCV, the last one -- package version.
+The first 3 letters are the version of OpenCV, the last one -- package version.
 E.g, `4.1.0.2` -- 2nd version of based on 4.1.0 OpenCV package.
 Package versions are not continuously numbered -- each new OpenCV version starts its own numbering.

 ## Downloading intel models

-Official way is clamsy because you need to git clone the whole https://github.com/opencv/open_model_zoo (https://github.com/opencv/open_model_zoo/issues/522)
+The official way is clumsy because you need to git clone the whole [model_zoo](https://github.com/opencv/open_model_zoo) ([details](https://github.com/opencv/open_model_zoo/issues/522))

-Better to find model description [here](https://github.com/opencv/open_model_zoo/blob/master/models/intel/index.md) and download manually from [here](https://download.01.org/opencv/2020/openvinotoolkit/2020.1/open_model_zoo/models_bin/1/)
+Better to find a model description [here](https://github.com/opencv/open_model_zoo/blob/master/models/intel/index.md) and download manually from [here](https://download.01.org/opencv/2020/openvinotoolkit/2020.1/open_model_zoo/models_bin/1/)

 ## Compiling from source